individkid/sidegeo/README.md

   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
   * --action attaches Haskell function to boundary to be activated by click
-  * --canvas captures drawings on facets of a boundary
   * --matrix takes transformation of display, ignored if not -F file
   * --project takes slope and cutoff, ignored if not -F file
   * --configure pore, membrane, interpolate, texture, rate